b-pardi/pyQCM/README.md

 ### CHANGE LOG
+6/23
+- added temperature and temp_time columns to qsense file conversion
+- qsense data can now plot temperature vs time

+- removed button to select calibration file as it will now only reference one file
+    - this file can be directly copy pasted to by the user, or fill out entries via a popup window in the UI
+- removed file conversion for calibration values, opting for alternate method below
+- calibration values now can be copy pasted directly into csv file entitled 'COPY-PASTE_CALIBRATION_VALUES_HERE.csv' in calibration_data folder, OR
+- other option to bring up window to enter values into UI
+    - UI contains labelled entries for all freq and disp values that are then grabbed and written to a csv file for later use
+    - empty or incorrect values are written as a 0 (user is also warned)
+    - when selecting calibration data, button to open calibration data shows, as well as label to copy paste values into a csv file directly

 6/21
 - adjusted theoretical values df to match bratadio format
 - adjusted how get_calibration_values() grabs theoretical values to match the file format conversion for calibration data from qsense